giladnavot/BroadleafCommerce-demo/.swm/order-tax-calculation-process.0m3s9t83.sw.md

 # Handling taxes for fulfillment group items

-`handleFulfillmentGroupItemTaxes` is responsible for calculating taxes for each item in the fulfillment group.
+<SwmToken path="/core/broadleaf-framework/src/main/java/org/broadleafcommerce/core/pricing/service/tax/provider/SimpleTaxProvider.java" pos="99:5:5" line-data="    protected void handleFulfillmentGroupItemTaxes(FulfillmentGroup fulfillmentGroup) {">`handleFulfillmentGroupItemTaxes`</SwmToken> is responsible for calculating taxes for each item in the fulfillment group.
 It checks if the item is taxable and then applies the tax factor to the taxable amount of the item.

 ```java
     protected void handleFulfillmentGroupItemTaxes(FulfillmentGroup fulfillmentGroup) {